manifestes/manifestes/README.md

 # Manifeste(s)

 a very simple github hosted page to display content within sections

+all the code is ready to be put on a FTP server, or served through github gh-pages (like here)

+you can consult it offline

-- contents & medias are set within the `data` folder
+- all contents are set in the `data` folder, using yaml documents containing markdown
+    + meta (menu, tags, tooltips) in `data/meta.yml`
-    - text sections are yaml documents containing markdown `data/sections.yml`
+    + text sections in `data/sections.yml`
-    - tagged links are listed within `data/links.yml`
+    + tagged links in `data/links.yml`
+    + quotes in `data/quotes.yml`
+    + map sources in `data/map.yml`
-    - images are stored within the `data/media` folder
+    + images within the `data/media` folder

-start building your own !
+fork or download this project and start your own !

 ## Goals